 Now slide back the seat of the ATV and screw it back tight.
 Do not turn off your ATV in any case.
 Do check your gas before leaving.

-Tips and precautions while charging your ATV with a Car Charger
+Tips and precautions while charging your ATV Battery

 Please follow these tips and protections to avoid any mishap and ensure maximum battery performance.

 Working with electricity and batteries is quite a risky and serious work; you need to be calm, calculated and patient to do things the right way.

 If you think you are not good with these wirings and cables, better contact a nearby electrician.

 It is very much necessary for your battery to maintain its water levels in order to keep properly working.
 Before doing the jump start, make sure to check the water level of your ATV’s battery.

 It is recommended to use only “Distilled water” to fill the battery.

 Use a spacious spot

 Always carry out these types of procedures in a spacious and well-ventilated area.
 Do not congest yourself in a small area.